+Individualism.
 The topic of this article has been on my list of articles to write for a long time.
 So, the fact that you are actually seeing this is, to me, quite an achievement.
-I think the reason it took so long to get it out was because I feel I touch on quite a structural problem in society.
+The reason it took so long to get it out was because I feel I touch quite a big problem in society.
 Here’s the thing:

 I believe today’s western society is structurally broken and individualism is one of the major causes.

-When talking about the western society, I am primarily talking about Western Europe and North America, since those are the regions I am most familiar with.
-Similar trends may occur elsewhere in the world but I prefer not to judge those that I have not had any in depth experiences with.
+When talking about the western society, I primarily refer to Western Europe and North America, since those are the regions I am most familiar with.
+Similar trends may occur elsewhere in the world.
+However, I prefer not to judge those that I have not had any in depth experiences with.

-That being said, chances are reasonable I am talking about you.
+That being said, when I talk about individualism, chances are I am talking about you.
 This article might offend you.
 And it might trigger you to close this article.
 Which would probably just proof the point I am about to make.

-The point is that many people today are in favour of the opinion that you should be able to do everything you want and say everything you want to say, because you can.
+The point is that many people today are in favour of the opinion that you should be able to do everything you want and say everything you want.
+Because you can.
 As long as anything you do and say will not effect me in any way.
 Well, that’s not really the point.
 It is actually more the symptom.
 The real point is that it is impossible.

 But still it happens from time to time.
 Somebody does something that makes us feel uncomfortable (in whatever way), which frustrates us, whereafter we reach out to social media, to do exactly what we did not want the other person, or company, to do to us.
 That enables a chain of reactions, with our without third parties (especially on Twitter), leading to nothing but individual frustration bottom line.